zhangchl007/MCW-App-modernization/Whiteboard design session/WDS trainer guide - App modernization.md

 1. Our developers were not able to migrate our .NET Core 2.2 application to a newer version.
 Should we expect a steep upgrade path with every new version?

-2. When a .NET Core version is EoL (End-of-life), does that mean we cannot host our solution in Azure?
+2. When a .NET Core version is EoL (End-of-Life), does that mean we cannot host our solution in Azure?

-3. Our engineers love Github.
+3. Our engineers love GitHub.
 It looks like you bought it.
 Are you planning to merge it with Azure DevOps?
 Are you planning to integrate with Azure services?

 4. We hear a lot about Kubernetes.
 What is the difference between App Services and Kubernetes?